Skip to Content

 Root beer buttercream collage in mixing bowl and on cupcakes

-Q: How do I store leftover buttercream?
-A: Store any leftover buttercream in an airtight container in the refrigerator for up to one week.
-Bring it to room temperature and whisk it before using.
+Q: Can I store this frosting?
+A: Yes!
+Store it in an airtight container in the refrigerator for up to a week.
+Bring it to room temperature and re-whip before using.

 Other Frosting Recipes you may Like: